archiverjs/node-archiver/README.md

 #### store `boolean`

-If true, all file contents will be archived without compression.
+If true, all file contents will be archived without compression by default.

 #### zlib `object`